Refinance with a Fixed Rate Mortgage

 Escrow Basics

-Escrow Payment – That portion of a mortgagor's monthly payments held by a lender or servicer in an account to pay taxes, hazard insurance, mortgage insurance, lease payments, and other items as they become due.
+Escrow Payment– That portion of a mortgagor's monthly payments held by a lender or servicer in an account to pay taxes, homeowners insurance, mortgage insurance, lease payments, and other property related items as they become due.
 Also called impounds or reserves in some states.

-Escrow Analysis – The periodic examination of escrow accounts to determine if current monthly deposits will provide sufficient funds to pay taxes, insurance, and other bills when due.
+Escrow Analysis– The periodic examination of escrow accounts to determine if current monthly deposits will provide sufficient funds to pay taxes, insurance, and other bills when due.

 Your annual Escrow Analysis Statement contains all the information you need to understand your previous and projected mortgage payments.